tahashieenavaz/aftab/README.md

 ## Available Atari Environments

-A comprehensive set of Atari environments has been developed by the ingenious [maintainers](https://github.com/sail-sg/envpool/graphs/contributors) of the library [EnvPool](https://github.com/sail-sg/envpool) which could be found [here](https://envpool.readthedocs.io/en/latest/env/atari.html#available-tasks).
+A comprehensive set of Atari environments has been developed by the professional [maintainers](https://github.com/sail-sg/envpool/graphs/contributors) of the library [EnvPool](https://github.com/sail-sg/envpool) which could be found [here](https://envpool.readthedocs.io/en/latest/env/atari.html#available-tasks).

 Aftab takes the input environment variable and passes it directly to EvnPool library.
 Therefore, feel free to refer to the aforementioned list as your project necessitates.